qwaneu/qwaneu.github.io/_drafts/case-against-di-frameworks.md

 ## Conclusion

 We have found that often, you don't need a DI framework.
 Instantiating dependencies by hand is just as easy and will help more in getting your dependencies correct.
 This approach will provide much better feedback about the way you manage your dependencies.

 DI frameworks can reduce boilerplate, but in practice they won't help you with getting your dependencies right.
 So they are useful, whenever the framework you are using doesn't allow a clean `main`.

 So think about your dependencies!
 If it hurts, fix it, don't hide it with a framework

 Applying Test Driven Development (or focusing on unit testable code in general) guides you towards dependency injection.
 Listening critically to your code and using painful dependency setup in tests as a hint to improve dependencies is a crucial step towards maintainable code.

+> We like tools and practices that force us to think about design decisions and trade-offs

 ## References